loosewheel/lwcomputers/readme.txt

 If a computer is moved it retains its id and hard drive data.

-Disk data can optionally be stored each as a folder under the world save folder, or in the item's metadata.

-Meta disk v world folder

-Meta disk:
-This option stores computer and floppy disk data in the item's meta data.
-This increases burden on the game engine, but ensures that no redundant data remains.
-Contents of the disks are not directly accessible outside of the game.
-This option may be better for multi-player games.
-Where players may be losing items all over the place, and don't have access to the world save folder anyway.

 World folder:
-This option stores computer and floppy disk data each in its own folder under the world save folder.
-The disk contents are directly accessible outside of the game, and generally less data needs to be moved around per operation.
-If a disk item is removed from the world (permanently) the disk's contents may remain in the world save folder.
-This option may be better for local games, where you want to tinker with your programs to get your contraptions to work.
+Computer and floppy disk data are stored each in its own folder under the world save folder.
+The disk contents are directly accessible outside of the game.
+If a disk item is removed from the world (permanently) the disk's contents will likely remain in the world save folder.

+The world save folder for an item with a disk will be removed if:
++	The trash item from this mod is used to dispose of it.
++	Calling robot.trash ()
++	The item is blown up.

 The path to a computer or robot hard drive's contents:
 <minetest path>/worlds/<world>/lwcomputers/computer_<id>

 The path to a floppy disk's contents:
 <minetest path>/worlds/<world>/lwcomputers/floppy_<id>

-The world save folder for an item with a disk will be removed if:
-+	The trash item from this mod is used to dispose of it.
-+	The item is dropped in the world and is removed by the game.
-+	Calling robot.trash ()
-+	The pulverize command is used.
-+	The item is destroyed with creative inventory trash.
-+	The item is destroyed with unified_inventory trash.
-+	The unified_inventory Clear inventory is used with the item in the inventory.
-+	The item is destroyed with i3 inventory trash.
-+	The i3 inventory Clear inventory is used with the item in the inventory.
-+	The item is blown up.

 The mod supports the following settings: